jordancummings/overtime-app/README.md

 ## UI:
 - x Bootstrap -> formatting
-- Icons from Font Awesome
+- x Icons from Font Awesome
 - x Update the styles for forms

-## Refactor TODOS:
+## TODOS:
-- Refactor user association integration test in posts_spec
+- Integrate validation for phone attribute in User:
+  # No spaces or dashes
+  # exactly 10 characters
+  # all characters have to be a number